 The technique works by making a big initial request which will be turned down.
 Then you make the second request which is the one you really wanted to go for all along.

-Your retreat and the smaller second request is perceived as a concession, and the receiver will feel like he should now concede back -by moving from “no” to “yes”-.
+Your retreat and the smaller second request are perceived as a concession, and the receiver will feel like he should now concede back -by moving from “no” to “yes”-.

 The larger the initial request -up to a certain point- the more likely the concession will be.